R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/index.md

 feature_row_left_2:
  - image_path: /assets/images/panel.png
    title: "R in LMICs: is there potential?"
    excerpt: "Join our panel discussion on the 23rd February for a discussion on the possible pros and cons of R in LMICs.
-Gain valuable insight from our HTA experts, such as Prof [Gianluca Baio](), Dr [Howard Thom](), Dr [Fernando Escudero](), and Dr [Lucy Cunamma](), who will discuss the potential advantages and pitfuls of using R in LMIC contexts."
+Gain valuable insight from our HTA experts, Prof [Gianluca Baio](https://r-hta.org/authors/gianluca-baio/), Dr [Howard Thom](https://r-hta.org/authors/howard-thom/), Dr [Fernando Escudero](https://r-hta.org/authors/fernando-alarid-escudero/), and Dr [Lucy Cunamma](https://southafrica.inspiringfifty.org/lucy-cunnama), who will discuss the potential advantages and pitfuls of using R in LMIC contexts."
    url: /events/
    btn_label: "Read More"
    btn_class: "btn--primary"